 You’ll have to pay $8 for day use at the state park; there are campsites around here too.

 The trailhead to Fern Canyon is about 1/4 mile from the canyon.
-It is an easy hike, though it requires quite a few stream crossings so bring water shoes or sandals!
+It is an easy hike, though it requires quite a few stream crossings so bring water shoes or good pair of sandals!